 p2 Label Range (Default) Notes

 Integration 03600 (10) Individual integration time

 time (DIT) in seconds for the

 reference stars

 Number of 1100 (1) Number of DITs to average be-

 DITs fore writing the data to the

 disk.

 RA guide star (NODEFAULT) RA coordinate of the guide

 star.
 Need to be added by the

 user in p2 and corrected for

-220 (2102222 proper motion.
+770 (310 5 55 4 515 5) proper motion.

 DEC guide star (NODEFAULT) DEC coordinate of the guide

 star.
 Need to be added by the

 user in p2 and corrected for

-C Dile 177 371 11 17 1117 proper motion.
+C Dill 177 371 11 17 1117 proper motion.

 GratingFilter Grating name

-' / in the terms of resting
+1 \ in the toward parties.

-- - 9
+The following parameters need to be implemented in the target section

-\ / Name of the standard star
+' / Name of the standard star

-/ RA coordinate of the standard
+Right Ascen- (NODEFAULT) RA coordinate of the standard

-() star.
+sion , star.
 Need to be added by the

 user in p2

 Declination (NODEFAULT) DEC coordinate of the stan-

-, dard star.
+dard star.
 Need to be added

 by the user in p2

 Equinox J2000 Equinox

 Epoche 2000 Epoch of observation (used

 with the next two parameters

 to correct for proper motion).

 Proper motion (0.0) Proper motion of the standard

 RA star in RA in arcsec/yrA

 Proper motion (0.0) Proper motion of the standard

 Dec star in Dec in arcsec/yrA

-Number of DITs RA guide star DEC guide star GratingFilter parameters need (second ico) Name Right Ascension Declination Equinox Epoche Proper motion RA Proper motion Dec Number of DITs RA guide star DEC guide star CratingFilter GratingFilter IZ, YJ, H, K, HK (NODEFAULT) parameters need to be implemented (second icon on the top panel) Name (NODEFAULT) Right Ascension Declination (NODEFAULT) Equinox Declination J2000 Epoche 2000 Proper motion (0.0) RA Proper motion (0.0)
+Integration time Number of DITs RA guide star DEC guide star GratingFilter parameters need (second ico) Name Right Ascension Declination Equinox Epoche Proper motion RA Proper motion Dec Integration time Number of DITs 1100 (1) RA guide star (NODEFAULT) DEC guide star (NODEFAULT) GratingFilter IZ, YJ, H, K, HK (NODEFAULT) parameters need to be implemented (second icon on the top panel) Name (NODEFAULT) Right Ascension (NODEFAULT) Right Ascension (NODEFAULT) Equinox J2000 Epoche 2000 Proper motion (0.0) RA Proper motion (0.0)